starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

     1. Navigate to the extracted lug-helper directory.
     2. Right click on `lug-helper.sh` and select **Run as a Program**.
 3. To run `lug-helper.sh` from a terminal:
-    1. Open your terminal and cd into the extracted lug-helper directory with `cd /path/to/extracted/lug-helper` (List files with the `ls` command).
+    1. Open your terminal and cd into the extracted lug-helper directory:
+       `cd /path/to/extracted/lug-helper` (List files with the `ls` command)
-    3. Once you are in the directory containing `lug-helper.sh`, run it by typing `./lug-helper.sh`
+    3. Once you are in the directory containing lug-helper.sh, run it by typing:
+       `./lug-helper.sh`

 {: .tip }